nasa-petal/PeTaL-labeller/auto-labeler/MATCH/experiment_data/README.md

 - `analyse_MATCH_output.py` takes an experiment output (raw or abbreviated) and returns a markdown table of statistics.
 - `README.md` is this (self-referential) document.

+A few other files in nonstandard formats from previous logging (by hand) are also here.

 ## How do I summarise a log?

 Suppose you have a log, `ablations_20210716.md`.
 Then you may run